singlekey-screening/Screening-Api/README.md

 ### Self Serve
 If a user has the required information and **the tenant's consent**, they can run the report immediately.
 Users can upload their consent document and the tenant's id if available, and the report is run upon submission.

+# Responses
+To each request you make to our server, we will respond with a json payload that includes information on the status of your request, or detailed error information if applicable.
+Most of these responses will include:
+- your token
+- your request status
+- a from url you can use to update the submission
+- the tenant application link.
+Even if you are making a pure api request, you can use the tenant form to update your application
+- any relevant error information

+**A partial list of responses can be found in this repository at /responses/responses.txt**

+# Admin Portal
+When we issue you your credentials we will also give you access to an admin portal that you can use to perform many actions such as:
+- checking the status of your application
+- resending invites
+- identifying errors with a submission